casper-network/casper-integrations/node-api/get-block/readme.md

 ## Overview

-Like most blockchain systems the Casper node software batches sets of transactions into **blocks** for subsequent execution.
+Like most blockchain systems the Casper node software batches sets of transactions into **blocks**.

 A block consists of: